 This forbids the creation of merged literals, which in turn, forbids all possible short refutations.
-The same problem seems to occur in $\MRes$ also --- though $\MRes$ allows resolution steps if the merge-maps are isomorphic, we do not know of any way of making them isomorphic.
-This leads us to define the new variant $\MParity$.
-We notice that if the formula family is modified appropriately, we can indeed make the merge-maps isomorphic, and additionally throwing in the modifications of $\LQParity$ and $\QUParity$ does not destroy this feature.
-This leads us to define the modified family $\MParity$.
+The same problem seems to occur in $\MRes$ also.
+In an $\MRes$ refutation, we have merge maps instead of (starred and unstarred) universal literals, and resolution steps are allowed if the merge maps at the antecedents are isomorphic.
+However, we do not know of any way of converting the constant merge maps at the axioms to merge maps which pass the isomorphism checks in later steps of the refutation.
+We solve this problem by defining a new formula family called $\MParity$.
+The $\MParity$ family is obtained from $\QUParity$ by modifying some clauses and adding some auxiliary clauses.
+The auxiliary clauses help in converting the constant merge maps at the axioms of the original clauses to merge maps that pass the isomorphism tests.